 Prior to joining the CIA, Mr. Lacombe served as an officer in the United States Air Force where he was a Deputy Professor of Aerospace Studies and an ICBM Missile Combat Crew Commander.
-Mr. Lacombe earned a Master’s Degree from Central Michigan University and a Bachelor’s Degree from the University of Massachusetts.
 He is the recipient of the CIA’s Distinguished Career Intelligence Medal, the Presidential Rank Award, the William Donovan Award and numerous leadership and exceptional performance awards.

 Spy Master: My Life as a Spy